BrianSohn/MoneyBall_Watson/README.md

 - 2 datafiles are created by running Notebook 1.Data_Preprocessing_and_Feature_Engineering
 reg_2015.csv, elo_2015.csv

+- The datafile games_details.csv should be unzipped.

+#### Feature Engineering, EDA, Modeling
 - To run the models, make sure to run the notebooks in order, starting from 1.Data_Preprocessing_and_Feature_Engineering --> 2.Exploratory_Data_Analysis --> 3.Modeling.

-- The datafile games_details.csv should be unzipped.
+#### Final Presentation & Report
+- Moneyball Watson Final Report
+- Moneyball Watson Presentation Slides